From Mike Masek, M. Ed., director of The Forager’s Path School of Botanical Studies:

 • Attended numerous workshops and conferences with many of the most experienced instructors in the US herbal movement including Mary Bove, Aviva Romm, Paul Bergner, Matthew Wood, Michael Moore, Rosemary Gladstar, Leslie Tierra and many others.

 The age of the internet has introduced what I consider the Golden Age for learning herbal healing and re-connecting with wild foods.
 The numerous blogs, webinars, and information-packed websites mean there is no shortage of learning opportunities in our current time.
 My learning curve extends very far into the future.
 I am most certainly a life long student of the craft.

 So with all the training, learning, education, study and apprenticing – what have I done?

 By far, my most treasured accomplishment is knowing that I have introduced, taught, inspired and guided a few hundred people in this field.
 Some have been in one day classes, others have attended long term, ongoing courses.
-Some have gone on to acupuncture and naturopathic schools but most have become community herbalists; working within their families and close knit communities.
+Some have gone on to acupuncture and naturopathic schools but most have become community herbalists and foragers; working within their families and close knit communities.
 This is the core of what I do, this is what nourishes me on a deep level.

-• Presenting at local and regional herb conferences
+• Local and regional herb conferences

 More recently, I have re-kindled a 35 year long love affair with photography.
 In the past, it involved B&W landscape images.
 This time the focus is on healing and edible plants.
 The images are used for instruction, publication and for simply enjoying the beauty of nature.